bitsmuggler/investors-coin-minute/README.md

 ## ✨ Features

 * **Always current:** Grabs latest prices, top news, and key signals automatically
-* **No data overload:** Only real insights that matter for your decision—nothing more
+* **No data overload:** Only real insights that matter for your decision-nothing more

 ---